 There is something different about this house.
-From the outside it looks the same as all of the other houses, but you are welcomed by thick greenery as you come closer.
+From the outside it looks the same as all the other houses, but as you come closer, you are welcomed by thick, lush greenery.

-There is a tiny tin-roofed house right in the middle that is barely visible.
+Among this tiny thicket of life, there is a tiny tin-roofed house right in the middle, barely visible through the vines.
 It is as if you have walked into a tiny oasis inside a village of bricks.

 A kitchen garden